in2code-de/instagram/readme.md

 ## Introduction

-BBecause of the annoying Instagram API we searched for a simple way to show feed images without using any API.
+Because of the annoying Instagram API we searched for a simple way to show feed images without using any API.
-Inspired from the JavaScript plugin https://github.com/jsanahuja/InstagramFeed and there functionality we build the same with PHP.
+Inspired from https://github.com/rss-bridge/rss-bridge and there functionality we are using the same way as TYPO3 extension.

 ## Explanation